OWASP/www-project-csrfguard/tab_news.md

 # Latest News

 We are working on new version of CSRFGuard including a lot of merge request with goood proposals and also a new code to fix known issues on XSS attacks that bypass CSRFGuard.
+See Romadmap tab for more information.

-## Target date for the new relase 4.0 : end of Q2 2020
+## Target date for the new relase 4.0 : end of Q4 2021

 We need your help.
 If you want to give few hours of your time to help us please contact me.